The Guide to Interview Analysis

 Scheduling and conducting the interview

-When scheduling interviews, give participants a clear idea of how long the session will last, usually around an hour.
+When scheduling interviews, give participants a clear idea of how long the session will last, which is usually around an hour.
 It’s advisable not to schedule multiple interviews in one day, as interviewing requires intense focus and can be emotionally draining.
 Reflect on each interview before moving on to the next, making adjustments to your technique as needed.

 Tips for successful interviewing